ludosevilla/EMinEx/beta/README.md

     - **Y** = parity (O, E, or N)
     - **Z** = Stop bits (1 or 2)

-Cassette version will always perform auto-detection
+Cassette version will always perform auto-detection and only support UART 16C550

 ## Examples: